hypertidy/decido/README.md

 decido
 ======

 The goal of decido is to provide an R binding to the Mapbox library [earcut.hpp](https://github.com/mapbox/earcut.hpp) for constrained polygon triangulation.
+Decido is aimed at package developers at the moment, there are not high-level classes or objects but the earcut functionality can be easily used in higher-level tools or just used directly.

 Ear cutting (or ear clipping) applies constrained triangulation by successively 'cutting' triangles from a polygon defined by path/s.
 Holes are supported, the earcut library works with single-island-with-holes polygons, analogous to the POLYGON type in simple features.

 This augments the Javascript version available in [rearcut](https://github.com/hypertidy/rearcut.git) (also an R wrapper of the JS version by Mapbox).
-No comparison or testing has yet been done to compare these implementations.
+Only very minimal comparison testing has yet been done to [compare these implementations](http://rpubs.com/cyclemumner/364247).

 Installation
 ------------